• Skip to primary navigation

 Step 1

-• Use firm or extra-firm tofu, it can usually be found in the refrigerated section in the produce aisle at the grocery store.
+• Use a firm or extra-firm block of tofu, it can usually be found in the refrigerated section in the produce aisle at the grocery store.
 Not the silken tofu found in the shelf-stable aseptic containers.
-Firm tofu is softer than extra-firm so be careful when stirring in the tamari and cornstarch.
+Firm tofu is softer than extra-firm tofu so be careful when stirring in the tamari and corn starch.
+A block of extra-firm tofu or super-firm tofu are best.

-• Open the tofu tray, drain the water out, and gently squeeze any excess liquid out of the tofu.
-If your tofu is vacuumed packed with no liquid, you probably won't need to press it.
+• Open the tofu tray, drain the liquid out, and gently squeeze any excess water out of the tofu.
+If use super firm or your tofu is vacuumed packed with no liquid, you probably won't need to press it.

 • If you don't have a tofu press, wrap the tofu in a clean kitchen towel.
 I like to place it on a plate to catch any liquid that the towel doesn't absorb.